Prisco's 2026 NFL mock draft 1.0: Four of top five picks on defensive side, Browns select QB

 Ohio State • Jr • 6'0" / 205 lbs

 In Brandon Staley's scheme, he could play the "star" role in their defense.
-That's a hybrid player who can do a lot of things in coverage and in the run game and as a blitzer.
+That's a hybrid player who can do a lot of things in coverage, in the run game and as a blitzer.

 Round 1 - Pick 9